Anatomic Pathology Rotations

 In dermatopathology the resident gains exposure to a large variety of skin disorders through biopsies and excisions submitted from various outpatient clinics and operating rooms as well as those submitted for consultation.
 The resident is responsible for evaluating and diagnosing cases prior to sign-out.
 He/she has the opportunity for other learning experiences related to dermatopathology, including completion of readings pertaining to cases and conferences, reviewing slide study sets, and participation at various conferences.

 The forensic pathology rotation is conducted at the Office of the Chief Medical Examiner in Concord, NH.
 It is designed to familiarize the resident with the daily activities of the Office, including participation in selected forensic autopsies, gaining experience with scene investigation, and visiting the state forensic laboratory.
 The resident learns the criteria that define medical-legal jurisdiction, becomes competent to recognize and interpret patterns of trauma, and gains an introduction to the correlation of injuries and natural disease with the circumstances of the death scene.
 The resident becomes knowledgeable in forensic terminology, collection and preservation of trace evidence, use of photography for documentation of findings, and death certification.

-This training experience provides in-depth exposure to clinical and research aspects of pediatric and developmental and fetal-maternal pathology.
-The resident concentrates on neonatal and pediatric autopsies on the autopsy service, performing them under the supervision of the pediatric pathologist; reviews consultation cases referred to the pediatric pathologist; and engages in a research project, as time permits.
-The resident also grosses and signs out placental specimens in the same manner as non-placental specimens the Surgical Pathology bench.
+This training experience provides in-depth exposure to clinical and research aspects of bone and soft tissue pathology.
+The resident concentrates on cases of in-house clinical and study sets of bone and soft tissue, and engages in a research project, as time permits.
+The resident also grosses and signs out clinical specimens.